Gospel

 Points of interest and Catholic lore

-- The Passover was one of the three Jewish feasts that needed to be celebrated in Jerusalem at the temple if at all possible.
-It was common that many people from a town, or an extended family, would travel together to Jerusalem for Passover, mostly for reasons of safety on the road.
+- The Passover was one of the three Jewish feasts that had be celebrated in Jerusalem at the temple, if at all possible.
+It was common for many people from a town, or an extended family, to travel together to Jerusalem for Passover, mostly to ensure safety on the road.

 - This text demonstrates yet again that Mary and Joseph were devout and pious Jews who observed all the rituals and customs of Judaism.

-- This is the only scene focusing on the boyhood of Jesus in any of the gospels.
-Luke includes it to highlight one of his central motifs: Jesus’ later journey to Jerusalem to the cross—the new Passover.
+- This is the only scene in any of the gospels that focuses on the boyhood of Jesus.
+Luke includes it to highlight one of his central motifs: Jesus’ later journey to Jerusalem and to the cross—the new Passover.

 Exploring the Word

-It is highly likely that Jesus had been to Jerusalem many times before with his parents, but at the age of twelve, his experience is deepened significantly.
-The timing of his listening and questioning may have had to do with the normal education in the Jewish faith that he would have been receiving as part of the preparation for his ‘bar mitzvah’ at age thirteen.
-At thirteen, a Jewish boy becomes ‘bar mitzvah’—a ‘son of the law’—which means that henceforth, he must observe all the dietary and religious laws of Judaism.
+Jesus had likely travelled to Jerusalem many times before with his parents, but at the age of twelve, his experience was deepened significantly.
+His active listening and questioning may have been tied to the customary education in the Jewish faith that he would have been receiving to prepare for his ‘bar mitzvah’ at age thirteen.
+At thirteen, a Jewish boy becomes ‘bar mitzvah’—a ‘son of the law’—which means that from that point onwards, he must observe all the dietary and religious laws of Judaism.

-This is the final episode in Luke’s story of the birth and childhood of Jesus, and it is Jesus himself who announces the project for the remainder of the gospel: he will be ‘busy with my Father’s affairs’.
+This is the final episode in Luke’s story of the birth and childhood of Jesus, and it is Jesus himself who announces the project that will define the rest of the gospel: he will be ‘busy with my Father’s affairs’.

 The natural responses of Mary and Joseph—consternation, anxiety, fear and confusion—cause them to ask in admonishment, ‘Why have you done this to us?’
-But Jesus, in his confident response, shifts the discussion to another level—the will of his heavenly Father.
+But Jesus, in his confident response, shifts the discussion to another level: to the will of his heavenly Father.

 - Have you ever needlessly worried about something?